 Casa de Crews’ Turkey Taco Lettuce Wraps

-Updated Waldorf Salad Cups Recipe from Andie Mitchell's Cookbook
+Updated Waldorf Salad Cups Recipe

 - 3 tbsp extra virgin olive oil